How to use an InterRail pass

 Interrail is the main pass range for European residents, but several countries also have their own national railpasses which can be worth knowing about.

+Unlike an Interrail pass, a Renfe Spain Pass doesn't give unlimited travel, just a specific number of journeys, from 4 to 12 trips in one month.
+Reservations must still be made, but there are no extra fees to pay.
 The pass saves money over full fares, although the cheapest 'web' fares are still a cheaper way to travel if you pre-book.
+More about Renfe's Spain Pass.

 Back to top